 As we grow older, our feet undergo a range of changes that make us more vulnerable to such conditions.
 The fat pads on the bottom of our feet tend to thin out, resulting in reduced cushioning and a heightened risk of pain and injury.
 Skin can also become thinner and drier, leading to a greater risk of cracks and infections.
 Additionally, circulation may decrease, leading to slower healing times and an increased risk of infection.

-Several foot conditions are more common in seniors, including corns, calluses, and bunions.
-Bunions, in particular, are a common foot condition that can be especially painful for seniors.
+Several foot ailments are more common in seniors, including corns, calluses, and bunions.
+Bunions, in particular, are a common foot condition that can be especially painful.
 A bunion is a bony bump that forms on the joint at the base of the big toe.
 It can cause the big toe to lean toward the second toe, leading to discomfort and difficulty wearing shoes.
 Bunions tend to develop slowly over time and can be exacerbated by factors such as genetics, wearing tight shoes, and having flat feet.

 In addition to conventional treatments, Dr. Ahmad Chaudhry M.B.B.S. of Scandinavian Biolabs highlights that there are also natural remedies that can help alleviate bunion pain and promote overall foot health.
 Here are some natural remedies Chaudhry suggests: